byrnedo/ember-google-adwords-remarketing/README.md

 # ember-google-adwords-remarketing

-Really simple add on for integrating (https://developers.google.com/adwords-remarketing-tag/asynchronous/)[Adwords Remarketing] in ember.
+Really simple add on for integrating [Adwords Remarketing](https://developers.google.com/adwords-remarketing-tag/asynchronous/) in ember.

 This addon exposes a service called `conversion`.